-The fellowship requires, at a minimum, a 12-month residential experience in Washington, D.C., with additional support for health policy leadership development activities.
-The program will select up to six fellows.
+The fellowship requires, at a minimum, a 12-month residential experience in Washington, D.C., which prepares individuals to influence the future of health and health care in the nation.

-The Washington experience prepares individuals to influence the future of public health and health care and accelerate their own career development.
-Beginning in September with an intensive three-and-a-half-month orientation arranged by the NAM, fellows meet with leaders of health and health care policy think tanks and interest groups, key executive branch officials responsible for health policy and programs, and members of Congress and their staffs.
-Fellows also participate in seminars on health economics, major federal health and health research programs, the congressional budget process, current priority issues in federal health policy, and the process of federal decision-making.
-The concentrated orientation is designed to prepare fellows for immediate success in federal legislative and administrative positions.
+The fellowship begins in September with an intensive three-and-a-half-month orientation arranged by the NAM, during which time the fellows meet with national leaders of health and health care policy, think tanks and interest groups, key executive branch officials, and members of Congress and their staffs.
+Fellows also participate in seminars on health economics, the congressional budget process, current priority issues in federal health policy, and the process for federal decision-making.
 In November, fellows join the American Political Science Association Congressional Fellowship Program to expand their knowledge and awareness about Congress and the political process.
+The concentrated orientation is designed to prepare the fellows for immediate success in federal legislative and executive branch positions.

-Fellowship placements begin in January.
-During these assignments, fellows are full-time, contributing participants in the policy process with members of Congress or in the executive branch.
+Fellowship placements generally begin in January.
+During these assignments, fellows are full-time, contributing participants in the policy process with members of Congress, a congressional committee, or in the executive branch.
 Solely under the supervision of the office in which they are placed, fellows typically will:

-- Help develop legislative or regulatory proposals; - Organize hearings, briefings, and stakeholder meetings; - Meet with constituents; - · Brief legislators or senior administration officials on a range of health issues; and - Staff House-Senate conferences.
+- Help develop legislative or regulatory proposals; - Organize hearings, briefings, and stakeholder meetings; - Meet with constituents; - Brief legislators or senior administration officials on a range of health issues; and - Provide staff support for House-Senate conferences.

-Fellowship assignments are supplemented throughout the year by seminars and group discussions on contemporary federal policy topics, as well as media training, and leadership development.
+Fellowship assignments are supplemented throughout the year by seminars and group discussions on contemporary federal policy topics, as well as media/strategic communication training and leadership development activities.
 Fellows are asked to prepare a formal presentation on a health policy issue with which they have been engaged.
-Fellows also take part in meetings of the NAM and other health policy organizations, as well as cultural and social functions.
+Fellows also take part in meetings of the NAM and other health policy organizations, as well as in cultural and social functions.

-Fellows may request approval from the national program office (NPO) to extend the Washington stay past the 12-month fellowship period of September to August through the legislative session, or until December 31, 2019.
-A fellow may carry out additional activities with the support of any remaining funds until August 31, 2020, subject to review and approval of those activities by the NPO and RWJF.
+Fellows may request approval from the national program office (NPO) at the NAM to extend the Washington stay past the 12-month fellowship period of September to August through the legislative session, or until December 31, 2020.
+A fellow may carry out additional activities with the support of any remaining funds until August 31, 2021, subject to review and approval of those activities by the NPO and RWJF.

-After the Washington fellowship assignment, fellows return to their respective institutions or take another position in which they further develop their health policy leadership skills.
-Fellows also become part of a nationwide alumni network and typically return to Washington each year to attend the program's annual meeting, and be briefed on issues and trends in health and health care policy.
+After the Washington residential experience, fellows become part of a nationwide alumni network and typically return to Washington each year to attend the program's annual meeting, and to be briefed on issues and trends in health and health care policy.